-OUR EXPECTATIONS FOR BEHAVIOUR IN and AROUND SCHOOL DISCUSSED AND AGREED BY CHILDREN AND STAFF MARCH 2023
+OUR EXPECTATIONS FOR BEHAVIOUR IN and AROUND SCHOOL DISCUSSED AND AGREED BY CHILDREN AND STAFF MARCH 2021

-- We care for other people and their things. - We take responsibility for and appreciate our belongings. - We are honest with each other. - We are polite and use our manners. - We listen to and respect what others have to say. - We talk and behave appropriately in school situations. - We do our best and work hard. - We look after the school and its surroundings. - We don't share our food in case others have allergies. - We walk slowly and safely. - We sit on our chairs sensibly and tuck them in. - We ask the teacher before leaving the classroom or playground. - We don't leave the building or cross the road without an adult. - We don't climb on the school wall. - We know what to do when the whistle blows. - We don't play on the playground before or after school.
+- We care for other people and their things.

+- We take responsibility for and appreciate our belongings.

+- We are honest with each other.

+- We support each other.

+- We are polite.

+- We listen to and respect what others have to say.

+- We talk and behave appropriately in school situations.

+- We do our best and work hard.

+- We look after the school and its surroundings.

+- We don't share our food in case others have allergies.

+- We walk slowly and safely.

+- We sit on chairs and tuck them in.

+- We pass things to each other carefully.

+- We ask the teacher before leaving the classroom or playground.

+- We don't leave the building or cross the road without an adult.

+- We don't climb on the school wall.

+- We know what to do when the whistle blows.

+- We don't play on the playground before or after school.